Muhammed-Mamdouh/image2chars/README.md

 # Image to Characters Generator

 This is a Python command-line tool that converts a given image into a grid of characters that resembles the image.
-The tool works by dividing the image into tiles and replacing each tile with a character that has a similar brightness value.
+The tool works by dividing the image into tiles and replacing each tile with a character that has a similar brightness value (Works best in dark mode).

 ## Installation